 I purchased the 8-18X telephoto lens to check it out.
 Like the lens in Comparison Test One, it is another Chinese lens for smart phones.
-The ads for this lens say this lens is amazingly sharp and it is being sold for $59.99.
+The ads for this lens say this lens is amazingly sharp.
+It is being sold for $59.99.
 That is an outrageous price of course.
 I found one on Amazon for less than $12.
 I knew when I bought it that it would not be worth $12.
-Other online reviews for this lens point out how bad it is but I wanted to see for myself.
+I had read other online reviews for this lens which point out how bad it is, but I wanted to see for myself.

 iPhone photography has become a huge thing.
 According to Flickr, their millions of users take more pictures with an iPhone (47%) than any other camera.
 A lot of iPhone photographers are looking for add on lenses for their phone, and that may include you.
 So which lenses are the best?